Junior Police Academy

 In bridging the gap between cops and kids, the FPD Junior Police Academy transforms the traditional role of the police officer into one of mentor and friend.
 Additionally, the program encourages critical thinking, problem-solving, and team building, while partnering with youth to create a safer community.

-NOTE: This summer, the JPA will be held at Lawler Middle School, located at 12921 Rolater Road in Frisco.
+NOTE: This summer, the JPA will be held at Griffin Middle School, located at 3703 Eldorado Parkway in Frisco.
 Each academy is four days long, 8:30 AM to 4:30 PM.
 Students must have their own transportation to and from the campus and must be picked up by 4:30 PM each day.